openspim/openspim.github.io/xopenspim/alignment_FOV.md

 <details><summary>Preparations:</summary>
 <p>
 -   Prepare 1% water agarose containing fluorescent beads (e.g., 1:2000), which fit the laser excitation and emission filters of your OpenSPIM system.
 Sonicate the beads in a 1:100 stock solution for 3 min before mixing them with water agarose or vigorously vortex it for several minutes to avoid clustering.</br>
 -   Vortex the Agarose containing the beads for 3 min and soak it into a glass capillary e.g., by using a plunger.
 In case of an X-OpenSPIM we recommend to already mount some kind of sample, which can be easily spotted.
-For detailed descriptions for mounting and preparing samples visit the [OpenSPIM website](https://openspim.org/Sample_Preparation).
+For detailed descriptions for mounting and preparing samples visit the <a href="https://openspim.org/Sample_Preparation">OpenSPIM website</a>.
 <figure align="center">
   <a href="https://openspim.org/images/alignment/Alignment_Figure7.png" target="_blank"><img width="700" src="https://openspim.org/images/alignment/Alignment_Figure7.png"></a>
 <figcaption> Figure 7 - Glass capillary containing agarose that can be pushed out using a plunger (left) and mounted glass capillary depicted in the center of the acquisition chamber, which has been filled with water.